SciML/DiffEqDocs.jl/docs/src/features/callback_functions.md

 plot(sol,plotdensity=10000)
 ```

-In this case there are many events, and it steps working at around `t=54.2768`:
+In this case there are many events, and it stops working at around `t=54.2768`:

 ```julia
 println(sol.t)